michelefenu/kattis/README.md

 3. Select the correct language (almost all solutions are JavaScript/Node.js)
 4. Submit

-To test the solutions on local machine
+To run the solutions on local machine
 - JS: `node ./problems/problemname/problemname.js < ./problems/problemname/data/problemname.1.in`

 ![kattis logo](/assets/kattis-site-logo.png)